Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Related Work

 \textbf{Scene Graph Generation (SGG)} aims to generate an informative graph that localizes objects and describes the relationships between object pairs.
 Previous methods mainly focus on contextual information aggregation \cite{xu2017scene, zellers2018neural, tang2019learning} , and unbias learning for long-tail problem \cite{tang2020unbiased, chiou2021recovering, li2021bipartite}.
 Typically, a closed-set object detector like Faster-RCNN is used and cannot handle unseen objects or unseen relations, which limits the application of SGG models in the real world.
 Recent works \cite{he2022towards, zhang2023learning} attempt to extend closed-set SGG to object-centric open vocabulary SGG ; However, they still fail to generalize on unseen relations and the combination of unseen objects and unseen relations.

 An alternative approach to boosting the SGG task lies in the utilization of weak supervision, particularly by harnessing image caption data, leading to the emergence of language-supervised SGG \cite{zhong2021learning, li2022integrating, zhang2023learning}.
 This method of language supervision provides a cheaper way for SGG learning than expensive and time-cost manual annotation.
 Although previous research \cite{zhong2021learning, li2022integrating, zhang2023learning} has shown the potential of this technique, it remains confined predominantly to closed-set relation recognition.
 By contrast, our framework is fully open vocabulary.
 It discards the synsets matching as used in \cite{zhong2021learning, zhang2023learning}, enabling our model to learn rich semantic concepts for generalization on downstream tasks.
 Furthermore, we also build a connection between language-supervised SGG and open vocabulary SGG, in which language-supervised SGG aims to reduce the alignment gap between visual and language semantic space.
-Through this, it is practicable and efficient to adapt language-supervised SGG into open vocabulary SGG.

 In essence, our work can be perceived as a generalization of open vocabulary SGG, harmoniously integrated with closed-set SGG.
 To our understanding, ours is a pioneering effort in formulating a consolidated framework dedicated to realizing a fully open vocabulary SGG, encompassing both the nodes and edges of scene graphs.